Quinnipiac University Law

 Understanding Human Trafficking: Common-Sense Legal Reforms

-The series — developed in partnership with the Connecticut Bar Foundation and the Connecticut Bar Association’s Committee on Human Trafficking — explores the interactions between trafficking victims and the legal system and delves into ongoing debates at the state and federal level about what reforms are needed to assist victims in escaping trafficking, in rebuilding their lives and in preventing trafficking in the first instance.
+Please join Quinnipiac’s Human Trafficking Prevention Project, the Connecticut Bar Foundation, and Connecticut Bar Association’s Committee on Human Trafficking for our series, “Understanding Human Trafficking.”
+The series explores the interactions between trafficking victims and the legal system—starting with the criminal justice system—and delves into ongoing debates at the state and federal level about what reforms are needed to assist victims in escaping trafficking, in rebuilding their lives after they have escaped, and in preventing trafficking in the first instance.

 Schedule of Events